welteki/docs.actuated.dev/docs/install-agent.md

         --listen-addr 127.0.0.1:
     ```

-    For ARM64 Actuated Hosts, change the prefix of the image tags from `x86-64-` to `aarch64-`
+    For ARM64 Actuated Servers, change the prefix of the image tags from `x86-64-` to `aarch64-`

     You can also run the Actuated Agent software as a systemd unit file for automatic restarts and to start upon boot-up.